Skip to Content

 In June 2024, during the GMM, the members agreed to an updated version of the collective value transfer protocol.

 In response to signals from the Pensions Ombudsman about data quality in collective value transfers, the Life Sector Board considered it desirable to supplement the protocol on a number of points.
 The aim is to further improve communication with the participant and to make the process clearer and less error-prone.
 The new version of the protocol can be found here.
 The passages that are new, or have been changed from the previous version, are shaded in yellow.
-For more information, see the member circular that has been published.
+For more information, see the members' circular that has been published.

 For whom?

-Model agreement collective value transfer
+Model agreement for collective value transfer

 The model agreement has been updated as of March 2023.
 The model agreement has been amended on the following points: